Ad Fontes Media: Reception

-In 2018, a Columbia Journalism Review article questioned the thoroughness of the Media Bias Chart and similar initiatives, stating that "the five to 20 stories typically judged on these sites represent but a drop of mainstream news outlets' production".
+In 2018, a Columbia Journalism Review article questioned the thoroughness of the Media Bias Chart (when it was based solely on Otero's opinions) and similar initiatives, stating that "the five to 20 stories typically judged on these sites represent but a drop of mainstream news outlets' production".

 In 2021, an article on the Association of College and Research Libraries' blog argued that the Media Bias Chart is detrimental to media literacy efforts because it "promotes a false equivalency between left and right, lionizes a political 'center' as being without bias, and reinforces harmful perceptions about what constitutes 'news' in our media ecosystem, and is ignored by anyone that doesn't already hold a comparable view of the media landscape."

-News sources that were rated poorly on the Media Bias Chart have been critical of the chart.
-Alex Jones, the founder of right-wing conspiracy theory site InfoWars, said Ad Fontes' chart represented the "dying dinosaur media's extreme liberal bias" after the chart classified InfoWars as "nonsense damaging to public discourse".
+News sources that were rated as "heavily biased" on the Media Bias Chart have been critical of the chart.
+Alex Jones, the founder of right-wing conspiracy theory site InfoWars, said in 2018 that Ad Fontes' chart represented the "dying dinosaur media's extreme liberal bias" after the chart classified InfoWars as "nonsense damaging to public discourse".
 InfoWars responded with a chart of their own, putting themselves as "independent" and representing "freedom" while labeling news sources like the Associated Press as "tyranny" and "state-run corporate/foreign influences"; InfoWars's chart was widely criticized by journalists on Twitter.

+FTC investigation

+In June 2025, the U.S. Federal Trade Commission (FTC) issued civil investigative demand (CID) letters to several media rating firms, including Ad Fontes Media, requiring them to disclose details about their operations, finances, methodologies, and industry relationships.
+The investigation is part of broader government scrutiny into media rating firms and their role in evaluating news sources for misinformation, hate speech, and deceptive content.
+Ad Fontes Media CEO Vanessa Otero described the demands as "excessive" and "overzealous", noting that such requests are typically reserved for entities facing litigation.
+Despite concerns about the burden of compliance, Ad Fontes Media has stated that it will cooperate with the FTC's inquiry.